- The history of ERP systems is normally misrepresented by those with software to services to sell.

 Two of the most powerful vendors were created through the ERP boom.
 One was SAP, which is the most successful ERP company and which parlayed this success into other enterprise software areas.
 Currently, SAP stands as the largest enterprise software vendor in the world, and the second is Oracle, which extended its reach from the database into the application software realm with ERP software.
 From their dominant position in ERP, these vendors acquired a number of software companies that were effective at growing the company (although usually bad for the acquired software itself, as well as for the customers).

 SAP and Oracle have ridden the “ERP wave” and owe much of their current central position with customers to their role as the provider of the customers’ ERP system.
-Both companies are “Peter Principled” control enormous faceless conglomerates that neither company has the competence to intelligently manage, and serve as liabilities for all of their customers.
+Both companies are “Peter Principled” control enormous faceless conglomerates that neither company has the competence to manage intelligently, and serve as liabilities for all of their customers.
 SAP and Oracle are followed by companies like Infor and Epicor, and other ERP vendors whose primary organizational goals are to match the account control enjoyed by the ERP market leaders.

 How to Understand ERP as The F-22 of Enterprise Software